 Eyes Cast Down debuts at The Gatherings Concert Series on Saturday 7 October 2017.
 Please find below an audio clip from Moorcroft's rehearsal sessions.

-Album Review: Souls Adrift, In Disrepair by Eyes Cast Down
+Album Review: The White Island by Eyes Cast Down

 The Gatherings Concert Series presents Jeff Pearce plus Eyes Cast Down live in concert on Saturday 7 October 2017 at 8:00PM(doors open at 7:30pm) in the church sanctuary of St. Mary's Hamilton Village3916 Locust Walk (just east of 40th & Locust) on the Penn campus in West Philadelphia.
 Admission: Free!
 No reservation neccesary.
 Donations Gratefully Accepted!